 International Student Services

 An exceptionally diverse group of students benefits from a range of programs and support offered by international student services (ISS).
 ISS programming—including international student orientation, the host family program, and the InterConnect mentor program—offers support to international students and third culture kids.
 ISS provides assistance and guidance on immigration regulations for students on F-1 or J-1 visas.
-Additionally, ISS collaborates with other campus offices—including academic support, the dean of students, career services, and residence life—to provide resources and programs that help international students acclimate to life in the U.S. and thrive at Reed.
+Additionally, ISS collaborates with other campus offices—including academic support, the dean of students, the Center for Life Beyond Reed, and residence life—to provide resources and programs that help international students acclimate to life in the U.S. and thrive at Reed.

 Please visit reed.edu/iss for more information.